 - 4 cups sliced garae tteok (가래떡, rice cake)

 - Soak in cold water for about 20 minutes if hardened. see note 2

 - (You can choose a quicker method below for making beef broth instead of step 2 and 3 if preferred.)
 In a large pot, bring the meat, onion, scallions and garlic to a boil in 14 cups of water.
 Reduce the heat to medium low, and skim off the scum.
 Simmer, covered, until the meat is tender enough for shredding, about an hour or longer.
 You can add more water if reduced too much.
 You'll need about about 10 cups at the end.
 Remove the meat and cool.
 Discard the vegetables.
 Stir in soup soy sauce, salt and pepper to taste.

-- Cut the cooled beef into 1 – 1 1/2-inch wide strips, shred, and combine well with garlic, sesame oil, and salt and pepper to taste.
+- Cut the cooled beef into 1 to 1.5-inch wide strips against the grain, shred, and combine well with garlic, sesame oil, and salt and pepper to taste.

 - Roll each egg crepe, and slice into short thin strips.
 Slice the scallion diagonally into thin strips.
-Roast the gim on a hot skillet.
-Cut into thin 1 1/2-inch strips with kitchen shears, or simply crush them with hands.
+Cut gim (seaweed sheet) into thin about 1.5-inch strips with kitchen shears, or simply crush them with hands.

 - Return the broth to a boil.
 Add the rice cake slices and boil until soft, usually about 5–8 minutes.
 Ladle the steaming soup into individual bowls and garnish with the shredded beef, egg, scallion and gim strips.